 You can also designate a Form as a Custom Component if you want it to appear in the Toolbox.

-In Code view of the Anvil Editor, a Form is represented by a Python module.
-This module defines a class with the same name as the Form.
+In Code view of the Anvil Editor, a Form is represented by a Python package.
+This package defines a class with the same name as the Form.

 The following code is auto-generated by the Editor when you add a new Form to your app: